-We used our 2019 Oktoberfest collaboration to headline mouthwatering braised pork shoulder.
-The beer lets loose its malt complexity and caramel sweetness.
+We used our Oktoberfest collaboration to headline mouthwatering braised pork shoulder.
+The beer lets loose its malt complexity and a bit of caramel sweetness.

 It’s a lengthier cook time of 3-4 hours, but the reward is unreal.

 “The braise breaks down the [pork],” says Jessie Massie, our executive chef in Mills River.
 “It pulls apart, it’s a lot more tender.”

 And right when the meat nears the finish line, consider whipping up our cabbage-apple sauté whose flavors span sweet, bitter and savory.
 Serve it on a separate plate or, like we did, pile the pork right on top and invite your friends to dig in.

 Just like that, you’ve turned your backyard into a beer garden.

 1 bottle of Oktoberfest: And another one to sip.
 That’s “optional,” but in a wink-wink way.

 3 pounds of pork butt or pork shoulder, cut into 3-4 uniform pieces: This is about the typical size you’ll find in the grocery store.
 We sourced ours from a choice North Carolina farmer, Heritage Farms Cheshire Pork.
 (Note: if you use bone-in meat, it may take longer to cook.)